abhishekarya1/Hash-Define-myNotes/content/system-design/book.md

 If we use multiple rate limiters, we need **Synchronization** so that both the rate limiter know the current value of counter for a given user, to use them interchangeably.
 Use a shared cache used by both the rate limiters.

 ## Consistent Hashing
-Eficiently choosing a server for our request.
+Eficiently choosing a server for our request in a distributed and scalable environment.
 Used for Load Balancing.

+Ex - Amazon DynamoDB, Apache Cassandra, Akamai CDN, Load Balancers, etc...

 ### Classic Hashing
-Use a uniformly distributed hash function (`hash`) and hash request keys (`key`) and perform modulo on the output with the server pool size (`N`) to route to a server.
-It can uniformly distribute requests across existing servers but scaling is an issue - if servers are added or removed, all requests need to be remapped to servers now with a new `N` and we may lose of cached data for all requests (_cache miss_).
+Use a uniformly distributed hash function (`hash`), hash request keys (`key`), and perform modulo on the output with the server pool size (`N`) to route to a server.

 ```
 serverIndex = hash(key) % N
 ```

+It can uniformly distribute requests across existing servers but scaling is an issue - if servers are added or removed, all requests need to be remapped with a new `N` and we lose cached data for all requests (_cache miss_) since we reassign servers to all requests.

 ### Consistent Hashing
 In case of addition or removal of servers, we shouldn't need to remap all they keys but only a subset of them - `1/N`th portion of hash space.

-Approach: Hash requests based on some key and hash servers based on IP using the same hash function (`hash`).
-This ensures equal hash space for both requests and servers and we don't need to perform modulo operation.
+**Approach**: Hash requests based on some key and hash servers based on IP using the same hash function (`hash`).
+This ensures equal hash space for both requests and servers.
+We don't need to perform modulo operation here.
 Ex - `SHA-1`, etc. No change in architecture is required here unlike classical hashing which required change to server pool size (`N`) parameter upon removal or addition of servers.

-- Hash space, Hash ring - should be same for both requests and server, so use same hash function for both
+- Hash space, Hash ring - should be same for both requests and server, use same hash function for both
 - Partition - hash space between adjacent servers

 For each incoming request, if a server is not available for the same hash, probe clockwise (Linear or Binary Search) and use whatever server is encountered first.
 Each server is now responsible of handling requests of a particular range of hashes from the ring (_partition_).

-Addition and removal of servers won't matter now since probe will take care of finding servers.
+Addition and removal of servers won't bother us now since probe will take care of finding servers.

-Find affected keys - if a server is added/removed, move anti-clockwise and all keys till the first server is encountered will have to be remapped.
+Find affected keys - if a server is added/removed, move anti-clockwise from that server and all keys till the first server is encountered will have to be remapped.

-Ex - Amazon DynamoDB, Apache Cassandra, Akamai CDN, Load Balancers, etc...

 [Illustration Video](https://youtu.be/UF9Iqmg94tk)